EckoTan0804/academic-kickstart/content/ai/deep-learning/cnn/cnn-basics.md

 ![Image for post](https://raw.githubusercontent.com/EckoTan0804/upic-repo/master/uPic/1*8dx6nxpUh2JqvYWPadTwMQ.gif)

-Each of the kernels of the filter “slides” over their respective input channels, producing a processed version of each.
+Each of the per-channel processed versions are then summed together to form *one* channel.
+The kernels of a filter each produce one version of each channel, and the filter as a whole produces one overall output channel.

 ![Image for post](https://raw.githubusercontent.com/EckoTan0804/upic-repo/master/uPic/1*CYB2dyR3EhFs1xNLK8ewiA.gif)